open-energy-transition/Ember-Flexibility-Study/README.md

 `snakemake -call solve_elec_networks --configfile config/validation_config_2023.yaml`

-**Note**: If you first run `snakemake -call validate_ember_networks --configfile ...`, this will solve the network and generate the necessary plots.
-Subsequently, when you run  `snakemake -call plot_all_capacity_demand --configfile ...`, it will only generate the plots based on the existing network files without re-solving the network.
-The process is the same in reverse: running either rule first will prevent re-solving the network when executing the other, ensuring that the network is only solved once.
+**Note**: *if you first run `snakemake -call validate_ember_networks --configfile ...`, this will solve the network and generate the necessary plots.
+Subsequently, when you run  `snakemake -call plot_all_capacity_demand --configfile ...`, the workflow will only generate the plots based on the existing network files without re-solving the network.
+The process is the same in reverse: running either rule first will prevent re-solving the network when executing the other, ensuring that the network is only solved once.*

 ---

 # Contributing and support

-We strongly welcome anyone interested in contributing to this project.
-If you have any ideas, suggestions or encounter problems, feel invited to file issues or make pull requests on GitHub.
+Contributions to the Ember Flexibility Study can be made in various ways, including reporting issues, suggesting improvements, or contributing code.
+The following sections outline how to raise issues (bugs), request features, and contribute code.

 ## Raise issues, bugs or feature requests
 To raise **issues, bugs and feature requests**, please use the [GitHub Issues page](https://github.com/open-energy-transition/Ember-Flexibility-Study/issues) page.

 ## Contribute and issue a pull request

-The steps to follow to contribute to the Ember Flexibility Study are as follows:
+The steps to follow to contribute code to the Ember Flexibility Study are as follows:

 - Checkout the `master` branch of your forked repository with `git checkout master`
+- Pull the latest changes from the `origin/master` branch with `git pull origin master`
-- Create a new branch for your changes with `git checkout -b my-feature-branch`
+- Create a new branch for your changes with `git checkout -b my_new_branch`
 - Make your changes, stage them with `git add file_name` and commit them with `git commit -m "Description of my changes"`
-- Push your changes to your forked repository with `git push origin my-feature-branch`
+- Push your changes to your forked repository with `git push origin my_new_branch`
 - Issue a pull request to the `master` branch of the upstream repository [Ember-Flexibility-Study](https://github.com/open-energy-transition/Ember-Flexibility-Study/), following the [instructions](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).
 Please make sure to consider also the checklist from the pull request [template](https://github.com/open-energy-transition/Ember-Flexibility-Study/blob/master/.github/pull_request_template.md).

 ---

 # Advance topics

-## Merging changes from upstream repositories
+## Merging changes from the upstream repositories

-To keep your fork up to date, you can merge changes from the master branch of either `upstream_pypsa_eur_oet` or `upstream` as follows:
+To keep your fork up to date, you can merge changes from the `master` branch of either `upstream_pypsa_eur_oet` or `upstream` as follows:

 - To merge changes from the OET soft-fork of PyPSA-Eur: